driieenn/DSAFinalGroupProject/CODE_DOCUMENTATION.md

 ---

-## `dijkstra_search.py` — Task 3: Single-Objective Optimizer (MAIN algorithm)
+## `dijkstra_search.py` - Single-Objective Optimizer (MAIN algorithm)

 Answers "what's the best route for *one* objective at a time?"
-The same function works for time or cost — the objective is determined entirely by which matrix you pass in.
+The same function works for time or cost - the objective is determined entirely by which matrix you pass in.

 ### Module-level data